 Every year, thousands of Americans in the military spend their holidays serving their country abroad.
 This year is no exception.
-In 2020, there are service members on every continent, in over 170 countries.
-14,000 are deployed in Afghanistan, 13,000 in Kuwait, and thousands more in Iraq, Bahrain, Saudia Arabia, and countless other countries.
+There are service members on every continent, in over 170 countries.
 Being away from home on Christmas can be lonely and painful, but it has a certain beauty of its own.

 Tradition is a big part of the military community, and celebrating the holidays is no exception.
 While stationed abroad, service members do whatever they can to make the season bright.
 It’s never the same as being home for the holidays, but the special moments spent on base make future Christmases at home all the brighter.